TommyJackson85/techfix_overlap/README.md

     - with custom_storage file, receives the static files, during a collect collecttatic command, and hosts them to AWS.
 All images and style sheets and JavaScript files are hosted to AWS.

 - 'Run' from the AWS C9 project folder will run the project locally.

+- Had to move from the old Cloud9 website to AWS C9 when the old one seased to exist.
+    - This took time to configure, and went through various tasks to fix it:
+        - Had to pull changes from GitHub before pushing.
+        - add 'run 'Alias to bash_alias file.
+        - Installed packages that were missing.
+        - Added AWS to allowed hosts variable in settings.py file.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).